SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/intel-471-threat-intel-source.md

 ### Vendor configuration

 :::info
-The Intel 471 API documentation is not public and can only be accessed by partners or customers.
+The Intel 471 documentation is not public and can only be accessed by partners or customers.
 :::

 The Intel 471 Threat Intel source requires you to provide the **Username** and **API Key** found in the API section in the [Intel 471 portal](https://titan.intel471.com/api/docs-openapi/#section/Authentication).